A pressure regulator's basic function is to maintain an irrigation system’s desired performance.

-Irrigation systems are designed to take a predetermined amount of water and apply it over a specific area.
+An irrigation systems is designed to take a predetermined amount of water and apply it uniformly over a specific area.
 The pressure regulator's role in this system is to maintain the desired performance by limiting excessive inlet water pressure to a constant outlet pressure.

-They accomplish this by automatically adjust their opening area to help assure the outlet pressure stays within acceptable limits.
+Pressure regulators accomplish this by automatically adjusting their opening area based on the inlet pressure.
+The opening changes proportionately to help assure the outlet pressure stays within acceptable limits.

-A pressure regulator activates when water travels though the inlet end of the regulator and around the fixed seat.
+A pressure regulator activates when water travels through the inlet end of the regulator and around the fixed seat, as shown above in the dark blue area.
 Water enters a hollow cylinder called a throttling stem (or t-stem), which is attached to a larger diaphragm near the outlet end.
 There is a spring around the throttling stem that holds the flow area open and lets water through.

-When water passes through at high pressures, the pressure acts on the diaphragm nd forces the spring to compress, pushing the t-stem toward the seat.
-The area closes just enough to maintain a set pressure and flow.
+When water passes through at high pressures, the excess pressure acts on the diaphragm and forces the spring to compress, pushing the t-stem toward the seat.
+The opening near the seat closes just enough to maintain the desired pressure and flow.
 The balance between the force on the diaphragm and spring resistance establishes the outlet pressure.

 Sprinklers are made to operate within a specific range of flows and pressures.
-This keeps their application patterns uniform and produces the correct droplet size.
+This keeps their application pattern uniform and produces the correct droplet size.